Customer Satisfaction

 Other satisfaction surveys

-In addition to the surveys conducted annually by the Brazilian Association of Electricity Distributors (Abradee) and by Aneel, Copel conducts periodic surveys with rural customers, public authorities and other customers served in person or by call center and digital channels.
-The continuous monitoring of complaints and manifestations forwarded through the Ombudsman’s Office is another important methodology to identify possible sources of dissatisfaction for the customer.
+In addition to the surveys conducted annually by the Brazilian Association of Electricity Distributors (Abradee) and the National Electric Energy Agency (Aneel) with residential and large customers, Copel conducts periodic surveys with different audiences: rural and non-residential customers and consumers served in person, by call center, or through digital channels.

-• Quantitative satisfaction surveys (post-service, reaction, digital channels, Net Promoter Score – NPS);
+• Quantitative satisfaction surveys: post-service, reaction, digital channels, Net Promoter Score (NPS), and Customer Satisfaction Score (CSAT);

-• Qualitative satisfaction surveys (manager contact, open questions, focus groups).
+• Qualitative satisfaction surveys: manager contact, open questions, and focus groups.

 Actions aimed at customer satisfaction